airtap/the-last-browser-launcher/README.md

 Detect the browser versions available on your system and launch them in an isolated profile for automation & testing purposes.

-You can launch browsers headlessly (using [Xvfb](http://en.wikipedia.org/wiki/Xvfb) or with [PhantomJS](http://phantomjs.org/)) and set the proxy configuration on the fly.
+You can launch browsers headlessly (using [Xvfb](http://en.wikipedia.org/wiki/Xvfb), not supported on Windows) and set the proxy configuration on the fly.

 This project is the latest in a long series, each forked from the last: